karthikaretesh1/karthika/README.md

 # karthika
-thius is my new project
+this is my new project